nguyenngocanh94/php-validation/README.md

 # PHP validation
+This is a validation form in JAVA. we mark the field with an `Annotation` to constraint it.

-a validation form like other language c#, java with annotations in some other language like c# and java we have `Attribute` a.k.a `Annotation`
+In some other language like c# and java we use `Attribute` a.k.a `Annotation` to mark the field.
 ```java
 import javax.validation.constraints.AssertTrue;
 import javax.validation.constraints.Max;